Songtech-0912/notli-notes/src/Honors Physics Notes.md

   * Because displacement is a difference between positions, $\Delta x = x_{final} - x_{initial} = (3) - (5) = -2$
   * So, we can say that the displacement is -2m
   * This also means that the displacement has a *magnitude* (amount) of 2m in the *negative direction*
-  * Unlike displacement, the _distance_ is 2 meters, because 2 meters is the amount of "space" between 3 and 5
+  * Unlike displacement, the _distance_ is 2 meters, because 2 meters is the amount of "space" between 3 and 5, and distance can never be negative
 * The above is an example of **linear motion** (also called rectilinear motion) - an object moving at constant speed will displace a constant distance during each unit time interval

 ## Velocity and Acceleration